BDC Hamburger Icon

 Note what’s excluded from the formula above, especially expenses such as labor for production, which is a direct cost tied to production and not included in company overhead.

 Of course, this is typically a lot easier to do with accounting software, which can help you identify relevant expenses and total them automatically over various periods.
+[Related article: What Is an Accounts Payable Process?]

-Calculating overhead is also crucial for planning your budget.
+Calculating overhead is crucial for planning your budget.
 If you don’t understand your total fixed costs, it’s difficult to accurately forecast company revenue and expenses or make key decisions about investing in the future growth of your business.

 How do you allocate overhead costs?

 Allocating overhead costs means breaking down total overhead costs by hour or unit.
-In other words, you divide your total overhead cost so you can see exactly how much cost is tied to each individual unit of time or production.
+In other words, you divide your total overhead cost so you can see exactly how much cost is tied to each individual unit of time or production:

 (Fixed Facilities Cost + Utilities + Licensing + Insurance + Sales and Marketing Costs + Administrative Fees) ÷ Hours or Units of Production = Overhead per Unit